 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin.

 Civil unrest/political tension

-Despite government efforts to disarm the population, weapons are still readily available within Yemen and the tribes are often heavily armed.
+Weapons are readily available within Yemen and the tribes are often heavily armed.

 Armed carjacking has occurred in many parts of the country.
 Drive with your vehicle's doors locked and windows up at all times.